MichelleBritton/under-the-sea/README.md

 - I want to be able to play a game that I can easily understand, either on my own or with guidance from my parents.
 - I want to play a game that I can play with a friend.
 - I want a game that I can play on my parents' phone or tablet.
-- I want a game that tell's me when it is my turn to play.
+- I want a game that tells me when it is my turn to play.
 - I want a game that shows me if I am winning.

 As a parent with a child: